Garrafao/TokenChange/README.md

 ### Example word2vec:

-1) Create lemmatized token vectors of sample occurrences of the pseudoword ("monetary/gothic") by summing up all co-occurring type vectors, given by Google's word2vec.
+1) Create lemmatized token vectors of all occurrences of the pseudoword ("monetary/gothic") by summing up all co-occurring type vectors in a window of size 20, given by Google's word2vec.
 ```python
 ipython WordSenseClustering/W2v.py Data/monetary.csv 20 lemma
 ```

-2) Cluster the vectors and compare to expected clustering.
+2) Cluster the token vectors into two clusters, using GAAC for the cluster initialization and compare the result with the expected clustering, using the mean adjusted rand index and the cluster accuracy score.
+The performance scores and the actual clustering labels will automatically be stored in `Files/Clustering/cluster_scores.csv` and `Files/Clustering/cluster_labels.csv`.
 ```python
 ipython WordSenseClustering/Clustering.py Data/monetary.csv gaac 2
 ```

 ### Example BERT:

-1) Create lemmatized token vectors of sample occurrences of the pseudoword ("monetary/gothic") by using Google's BERT.
+1) Create lemmatized token vectors of all occurrences of the pseudoword ("monetary/gothic") by using Google's BERT.
 ```python
 ipython WordSenseClustering/Bert.py Data/monetary.csv lemma
 ```

-2) Cluster the vectors and compare to expected clustering.
+3) Cluster the token vectors into two clusters, using GAAC for the cluster initialization and compare the result with the expected clustering, using the mean adjusted rand index and the cluster accuracy score.
+The performance scores and the actual clustering labels will automatically be stored in `Files/Clustering/cluster_scores.csv` and `Files/Clustering/cluster_labels.csv`.
 ```python
 ipython WordSenseClustering/Clustering.py Data/monetary.csv gaac 2
 ```